rjsmart021/HW-/README.md

-This is a simple app evaluating the weather
+This is a simple app evaluating the weather and temperature